Dacia Sandero hatchback - Interior & comfort

 One of the most noticeable areas of cost-saving in Dacia's models is the interior, but it's less of an issue here.
 The Access trim was certainly very basic, but it was removed from sale during 2021.
-Gone, too, are Essential models as of mid-2022, leaving the sole Comfort trim, which offers a surprising level of, well, comfort and equipment.
+This leaves Essential models, followed by Expression trim, which offers a surprising level of equipment.

 There is less sound deadening than you’d find in the Renault Clio or Skoda Fabia, though, and this becomes more evident on faster roads like the motorway.
 Here, road noise and even the sound of the turbo is more noticeable than in more expensive superminis but importantly, despite its budget status, the Sandero’s interior is free from creaks and rattles when driving.

 Dacia Sandero dashboard

-It may have a slightly frumpy looking analogue instrument cluster and four-spoke steering wheel, but there's a lot to like inside the new Sandero.
-For starters, the quality has improved noticeably, and there are also more than a few carry-over parts from the Clio - which is a far more expensive car - like the gear lever and heater controls.
-In the Comfort model we tested, there was an attractive padded section in the dashboard, and a padded section on the door lining for your elbows.
+It may have a slightly old-school-looking analogue instrument cluster and four-spoke steering wheel, but there's a lot to like inside the new Sandero.
+For starters, the quality has improved noticeably, and there are also more than a few carry-over parts from the Clio – which is a far more expensive supermini – like the gear lever and heater controls.
+In the Expression model we tested, there was an attractive padded section in the dashboard, and a padded section on the door lining for your elbows.
 Hard plastic is still present around the gearlever and doors, however, as you’d expect at this end of the market.
 A smartphone holder is wedged between the touchscreen and instrument panel, so it’s only possible to clamp narrower devices into it.

 Dacia is famed for promoting simplicity and no frills, so it shouldn't be a surprise that the only options are metallic paint and a spare wheel.
 Choose a Bi-Fuel version and we doubt you can even pick the latter, as the LPG tank occupies space underneath the boot floor.